axeldavy/vnlnet/README.md

 OpenCL >= 1.2
 CUDA (for training)

+You can install the python requirements with: pip install -r requirements.txt --user

 **** General Info ****

 The patch search is implemented in OpenCL.
 To run the code, a valid OpenCL driver is required.
 A CPU OpenCL driver can be used for testing, even though the code was tuned for GPUs.
+For example, on Ubuntu and NVidia GPU, you must install nvidia-opencl-dev.

 If using CUDA, please notice that CUDA_VISIBLE_DEVICES also affects the visible OpenCL devices.